 Emergency = Emergency

+Emergency savings accounts act as buffers that keep you on course in tough financial situations.
 Moreover, it is a fund that protects your other finances and assets during a crisis.
 For instance, a good emergency fund means:

 - You don’t have to raid your regular childcare budget to pay bills when you get laid off and need to job search